Intra-Center Pilot Projects

 In its second year (beginning September 1), the Center will support $100,000 of pilot funding to UVA principal investigators.
 The broad goal of pilot funding is to introduce investigators to cancer systems biology research questions and approaches.
 While alignment with the theme of oncogenic stress on organelles is preferred, it is not a required component of a successful pilot project application.
 Pilot funding applicants can propose projects that integrate with existing SASCO themes, or they can propose new cancer systems biology projects.
 To aid applicants in designing their approach, the overall aims of the SASCO proposal are available upon request.
 Prospective applicants are encouraged to contact U54 Center MPI Matthew Lazzara with questions and to discuss project alignment.

-• RFA will post on InfoReady.
+• Year 5 RFA will post on InfoReady summer of 2026.

 Year 2 Pilot Projects